EclipticCode/Survey-Form/README.md

-This repository has Responsive Design of a Survey Form
+This repository has HTML codes of a responsive design Survey Form